 I was a raw little jazz roast cooking away in this jammy-jam stew pot.
 I developed a sound and a point of view from holding my own amongst all of these incredible Philly musicians but at the expense of adopting a rather edgy way of communicating.
 I could argue that I was simply becoming a product of the environment, but to be honest, my tone and mannerisms that I leaned into on the bandstand were just an amplification of my own tendencies and triggers.
 Defensiveness was my default.
 I inherited my family DNA, which includes four generations of Philly, (say no more).
 I also watched my Northeast Philly neighbors, grade school teachers, people at the Acme and the El station, get ‘up in arms’ about literally anything and nothing, for my entire life.
 Jawing is the manner of speaking.
 In those early days of baby jazz Pam, if I was in a situation where I could go off, you could count on me to weigh in.
 I always had an excuse at the ready for why I was justified to be generally irked.
 In fact, Heather said to me once, Oracle-like, “Honi Coles was from Philly.”
 As if to explain to herself and others around me the way I showed up in the room, because he was a known touchy communicator with a hairline trigger.

-I was young, prickly and determined not to look like a punk; at the same time, I was scared shitless every time I took the floor.
-Left mostly unchecked, except when I’d get cut off or not called up, these two things were my only introduction to jam boundaries.
-Two years into my weekly hang at LaRose, I found myself at a tap festival with Heather, sitting next to her at a table, about to sit in.
+In 2013, I was at a tap festival with Heather, sitting next to her at a table, about to sit in.
 I wanted to make her proud; I also wanted to fluff my ego a bit, because I felt like I had been working so hard in the ring, learning how to jam ‘for real.’
 This was a different jam from the jump, in that each tap dancer at the festival had a chance to call a feature tune and set the arrangement.
 With it being so tap dancer focused, the evening diverged from the jazz jam set-up, like I had been attending at LaRose, where a tune is called and every instrumentalist in the lineup gets to solo.
-I decided that calling “Green Chimneys” would show how hip and jazz-mature I was, and I called the tune like I would have in Philly.
-But we weren’t in Philly, we were on an island in Greece, and either 1) the musicians didn't know the tune all that well, or 2) they just didn't want to play it that night, or 3) my cocky as hell attitude turned them all the way off.
-Spoiler alert: it was a mix of (2) and (3).

-So, they said,
+So, they said:

 “Could you please pick another tune?”